Ruth Stout’s Deep Mulch Gardening Method

-Amongst the most popular articles on GardensAll are the articles on Ruth Stout, mother of the no till gardening method.
+Amongst the most popular articles on GardensAll are the articles on Ruth Stout.
+Some say Ruth is the mother of the no till gardening method.
+However, others may disagree, as there are several other gardening methods that mimics the natural process of nature, which we’ll link at the end of this.

 “I love her attitude and independent spirit.”